 Hike the inca Trail

 Few walking tours speak so much to the imagination as the Inca Trail to Machu Picchu.
 The tour leads through beautiful mountain landscapes and it is called the 'Royal Highway'.
 Many have added this amazing walk on their bucket list and we understand why.
 The Inca Trail starts in the Sacred Valley of the Urubamba River and leads you through the mountain peaks of the Andes to the ruins of Machu Picchu.
 The Inca Trail is 160 kilometers long, but you can start at many points.
-The route of the 'short' version is 43 kilometers long.
+The route of the 'short' version is 'only' 43 kilometers long.

 Those who want to take a real look into the life of the Incas must take the longer route.
 You can start from Cuzco, but also further on the Trail.
 The special thing about this trip is that you can also see the Inca tunnels and the ruins of Ollantaytambo, the site of one of the last battles between the Incas and the Spaniards.
 Walking in the footsteps of the Incas is a wonderful experience, but make sure you reserve on time, in high season all places are booked up months in advance.